 Figure 6.
 Cambrian chemostratigraphy of the Khuvsgul Group, and a field photograph of the Ukhaatologoi Fm (inset panel A).
 Stratigraphic sections are arranged, from left to right, along a broadly southwest-northeast transect.
 A legend defining all lithological and sedimentary symbology can be found in Figure 11.
-Geochemical data and section locations are collated in Supplementary Table 3.
+Geochemical data and section locations are collated in Supplementary Information (Tables S1, S3.
 The stratigraphic heights of geochronological samples collected within the measured sections presented here are highlighted with white-boxed labels.

-Figure 7: Stereonets showing orientation of km-scale folds in the Khoridol Saridag Range that are representative of D1 and D2 structures, respectively.
+Figure 7: Stereonets showing the orientations of km-scale folds in the Khoridol Saridag Range that are representative of D1 and D2 structures, respectively.
 Individual bedding measurements are depicted as poles to bedding planes.
 Ductile fabrics (dominantly folded foliation) observed in granodiorites from the Northern mapping region (including EAGC1942, 1943, and 1944) are shown on the D1 stereonet, while brittle fabrics (dominantly small-scale, cm-offset faults) observed in the same granodiorites are superimposed on the D2 stereonet.
 D1 structures are interpreted to be coeval with (or marginally postdate) the emplacement of the granodiorites, while D2 structures likely postdate granodiorite emplacement.
-The map locations of all major D1 and D2 structures in the Khoridol Saridag and northern mapping regions, as well as representative structural measurements, are presented in fig. SI1.
+The map locations of all major D1 and D2 structures in the Khoridol Saridag and northern mapping regions, as well as representative structural measurements, are presented in the Supplementary Information (fig. S1).

 Figure 8.
 Field photographs detailing structural elements of the greater Khuvsgul study area.
 A) a laterally-discontinous sliver of Ukhaatolgoi Fm sediment forms the footwall of an east-dipping backthrust in the southeast Khoridol Saridag Range.
 B) crenulation cleavage in a fine-grained lithic wacke of a Sarkhoi Fm outcrop approximately 1 km north of the Arcai Gol Thrust.
 Elongated cleavage planes, dipping to the south-southwest, indicate shear in a top-to-the-north-northeast direction, consistent with the putative throw of the Arcai Gol Thrust.
 Primary bedding planes are dipping to the west (broadly into the page).
-C) chevron folds in the Salkhitai Mb of the Bakh Fm., eastern Darkhat Valley.
-Folds are broadly D1 parallel, and indicate eastward vergence, putatively associated with their proximity to D) cataclasites adjacent to a major E-dipping backthrust (fault surface highlighted with a white dashed line) running along the western margin of the Darkhat Valley and defining the western extent of the Khoridol Saridag Range.
+C) chevron folds in the Salkhitai Mb of the Bakh Fm, eastern Darkhat Valley.
+Folds are broadly D1 parallel, and indicate eastward vergence, putatively associated with their proximity to D) cataclasites adjacent to a major east-dipping backthrust (fault surface highlighted with a white dashed line) running along the western margin of the Darkhat Valley and defining the western extent of the Khoridol Saridag Range.
 E) fabrics representative of those observed in siliciclastic lithologies across the Northern mapping area.
-F). foliations in granodiorite (EAGC1942) of the northern area are broadly axial-parallel to D1 structures.
+F) foliations in granodiorite (EAGC1942) of the northern area are broadly axial-parallel to D1 structures.

 Figure 9.
 Detrital zircon age spectra from the Khuvsgul study area are arranged by relative stratigraphic height.
 Upper inset panels show maximum depositional age (MDA) constraints for the Kheseen Fm.
 (EAGC1905) and the Ukhaatolgoi Fm. (compilation of multiple samples) respectively, as determined by the youngest grain and youngest population of zircon analyzed by both CA-ID-TIMS and LA-ICPMS.
-Lower left inset: concordia diagrams for CA-ID-TIMS and LA-ICPMS analyses of youngest grains in EAGC1905.
-All sample locations and geochronological data are compiled in the Supplementary Information.
+Lower left inset: concordia diagrams for CA-ID-TIMS and LA-ICPMS analyses of the youngest grains in EAGC1905.
+All sample locations and geochronological data are compiled in the Supplementary Information (Table S3).

 Figure 10.
-Concordia diagrams and weighted-mean plots for magmatic zircon populations from A) volcanics of the Sarkhoi Fm., B) granodiorites from the northern mapping area and C) igneous intrusive rocks postdating D1/D2 deformational events.
-LA-ICPMS and CA-ID-TIMS data are collated in the Supplementary Information.
+Concordia diagrams and weighted-mean plots for magmatic zircon populations from A) volcanics of the Sarkhoi Fm, B) granodiorites from the northern mapping area and C) igneous intrusive rocks postdating D1/D2 deformational events.
+LA-ICPMS and CA-ID-TIMS data are collated in the Supplementary Information (Table S3).